 - super thin apple slices

-Mix & Matches:
+Mix & Match Dinner Ideas

-- Flavored chicken sausages from the refrigerator case, we love most Aidell's varieties particularly the Chicken & Apple and Spicy Mango with Jalapeño
+- Flavored chicken sausages: from the refrigerator case, we love most Aidell's varieties particularly the Chicken & Apple and Spicy Mango with Jalapeño

-- whatever fresh fruit is in season
+- whatever fresh fruit is in season (and in your fridge!)

 - canned pineapple, peaches, or pears